PEM-Humboldt/biomodelos-sdm/modelling/README.md

 Expected end time: March 2023

 What is left to deploy
-* The work flow won't be conditioned to occurrences.
-What algorithm, package and methods will be chosen by users.
 * Revise projection M-M and M-G and future with several case use (ok)
 * Documentation: update past documentation, generate additional documents for past features added during 2020 and 2021, new features documents
-* Vignettes for user and developers
 * See issues